ibm-cloud-docs/schematics/iks-cluster-example.md

 6. Now, you can use public IP address and access the URL `https://<public-IPaddress>:30170/` to view the deployed application.

-## Deploy by using user interface
+### Executing playbook by using user interface
-{: #iks-ui}

-### Executing the playbook
 {: #iks-ui-execute}

-Follow the steps to achieve the use case:
+Follow the steps to complete the use case:

 1. Use the GitHub repository, [Hackathon starter Ansible playbook](https://github.com/Cloud-Schematics/ansible-app-deploy-iks), and view the `site.yaml` file.
 For more information, about playbook creation refer to [create playbook](/docs/schematics?topic=schematics-create-playbooks).

+2. Ensure the {{site.data.keyword.containerlong_notm}} instance is in running state.
+For more information,  about creating VPC cluster, see [Creating a VPC Generation 2 compute cluster](/docs/containers?topic=containers-getting-started#vpc-gen2-gs).

-2. Create a {{site.data.keyword.bpshort}} action file `action.json` by using the action definition.
-The example contains the command to create an action.
-For more information, see [create {{site.data.keyword.bplong_notm}} action by using UI](/docs/schematics?topic=schematics-action-setup#create-action).
+3. Create a {{site.data.keyword.bpshort}} action file `action.json` by using the action definition.
+You need to specify the {{site.data.keyword.cloud_notm}} resource inventory.
+For more information, about the steps to create the action definition, see [create {{site.data.keyword.bplong_notm}} action by using UI](/docs/schematics?topic=schematics-action-setup#create-action).

+   When the action is successful the job is created, you can view the settings and job option to view the  details of the execution.
+  {: note}

+4. Access your VPC public IP to view the deployed application.
+For example, `https://<public-IPaddress>:30170/`.

 ## What's next?